annihilatoratm/drupal-doc/documentation/doc-eng.md

 # 3. Payment Processing

 3.1.
-Select a Product.
+Select a Product from [Product's List](https://drupal.codetime.net/en/product).
 On the homepage, browse and select a product category.
 After choosing a product, click **Add to Cart**.
 A pop-up will confirm the addition and provide a link to **Your Cart**.

 <img src="/images/drupal-1.png" width=60% height=60%>
 <img src="/images/drupal-2.png" width=60% height=60%>